 - No taxes on dividends received (subject to conditions)

 - No withholding tax on payments to non-residents with the exception to the EU non cooperative jurisdictions on tax matters (dividends, interest, royalties)

 - No capital taxes or net worth taxes

 - Unilateral tax relief provisions

-- Tax losses carried forward (no time limit)
+- Tax losses may be carried forward over the next five years

 - Tax ruling practice